micmejia/bible-dump/AMPC/Matthew/Matt 25.md

-For I was hungry and you gave Me food, I was thirsty and you gave Me something to drink, I was a stranger and you [^h]brought Me together with yourselves _and_ welcomed _and_ entertained _and_ [^i]lodged Me,
+For I was hungry and you gave Me food, I was thirsty and you gave Me something to drink, I was a stranger and you brought Me together with yourselves _and_ welcomed _and_ entertained _and_ lodged Me,